-5.2 Pancreatitis
+5.2 Acute Pancreatitis

-Based on spontaneous postmarketing reports, acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with VICTOZA®.
+Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with glucagon-like peptide-1 (GLP-1) receptor agonists, including VICTOZA® [see Adverse Reactions (6)].
 After initiation of VICTOZA®, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back and which may or may not be accompanied by vomiting).
-If pancreatitis is suspected, VICTOZA® should promptly be discontinued and appropriate management should be initiated.
-If pancreatitis is confirmed, VICTOZA® should not be restarted.
+If pancreatitis is suspected, discontinue VICTOZA® and initiate appropriate management.